Bg-img

 In case the ADHD symptoms are more severe, you may be eligible for federal benefits.
-However, the determination of granting of benefits will vary depending on whether the symptoms are long-lasting and severe.
+However, the determination of granting benefits will vary depending on whether the symptoms are long-lasting and severe.

 Is ADHD a Disability Under The ADA?